-You may be wondering “Why Young Living?”
+You may be wondering “why Young Living?”

 Believe me, I understand!
 In a world full of choices, it’s hard to narrow it down to the right one.
-In March of 2015 I began the daunting task of finding an essential oils brand that I liked for the scent profile in my DIY products.
-I also wanted to buy from a company that I was comfortable with, could trust, had excellent standards and had a pure, organic product (If you need a refresher as to why I became interested in oils you can read more here).
+At the beginning of 2015 I began the daunting task of finding an essential oils brand that I liked for the scent profile in my DIY products.
+I also wanted to purchase essential oils from a company that I was comfortable with, could trust, had excellent standards and had a pure, organic product (If you need a refresher as to why I became interested in oils you can read more here).
 As the weeks went by I kept coming back to Young Living.
 Their product standards, their charitable contributions, their open-door policy for all of their farms, and the amount of time they’ve been in business.
 Everything they do with their products from start to finish convinced me that I wanted to buy essential oils from Young Living for my business and personal use.
 I haven’t been disappointed.

 So, Why is Seed to Seal important?